 The holiday season can be a joyous time.
 But it can also be a very stressful time, particularly for people in recovery from drug or alcohol addiction.

-Some of those around you during the holidays may celebrate with alcohol.
+Many people celebrate the holidays with alcohol.
 If you’re sober, this can feel isolating and may bring up feelings of stress, frustration, and sadness.

-Millions of Americans live with some form of drug or alcohol use disorder, including those who are in or working on their recovery.
+Millions of Americans live with some form of drug or alcohol addiction, and many are in recovery.
 You’re not alone.

 Maintaining sobriety during the holidays, and sticking to your treatment plan, is possible.